Spectro Team · April 29, 2026 · 10 min read

 Fakin' The Funk is the standard for fake lossless detection on Windows — but Mac users need a native alternative.
 Here's what to use instead.

-If you have ever searched for Fakin' The Funk on Mac, you have probably already found the same answer: there is no official native build.
-Fakin' The Funk (often shortened to FtF) is one of the most respected tools in the DJ world for spotting transcoded audio — but it lives in the Windows ecosystem.
-For DJs and producers on macOS who want the same kind of batch verdict workflow, the gap is real.
-This article explains what FtF does, why the Mac situation is different, and what to use instead in 2026.
+If you have ever searched for Fakin' The Funk on Mac, you have probably seen mixed answers.
+Fakin' The Funk (often shortened to FtF) is one of the most respected tools in the DJ world for spotting transcoded audio, and it does run on Mac.
+But it was built around a Windows-first product philosophy, and that shows in day-to-day use on macOS.
+For DJs and producers who want the same kind of batch verdict workflow with a Mac-native experience, the gap is real.
+This article explains what FtF does, why the Mac experience feels different, and what to use instead in 2026.

 What is Fakin' The Funk?

-Fakin' The Funk is a Windows application designed to detect fake lossless audio: files sold or labeled as WAV, FLAC, or AIFF that were actually created from a lossy source such as MP3.
+Fakin' The Funk is a fake-lossless detection tool designed to detect fake lossless audio: files sold or labeled as WAV, FLAC, or AIFF that were actually created from a lossy source such as MP3.
 It analyzes the spectral content of each file, looks for the hard frequency cutoffs that lossy encoders leave behind, and assigns a verdict so you do not have to read every spectrogram by hand.

 In practice, FtF is used for batch library audits.
 You point it at a folder, it processes many files in sequence, and you get a clear signal about which tracks are suspicious.
 That workflow made it a reference point in online DJ forums for years — especially among Windows users who buy large catalogs from download stores and want a second line of defense before a gig.